 This brand new feature offers you great collaboration options for working with your family members together on your family tree.
 You can now allow others to edit your tree, to add photos and stories, and more.
 When you invite others, you can select a role (i.e., guest, contributor, editor) for each person.
 Now the people you invite can help contribute to creating a rich family history with photos, stories, and more.

 Since August, over 250,000 photos have been submitted.
 We're very excited about this, and have seen some really great family history photos and stories uploaded.
 Now we've added a search tool so you can search for these member-contributed photos and stories.
 Search for photos and stories.

 Welcome to the Ancestry Member Trees tutorial.
-This tutorial is designed to help you easily build your family tree on Ancestry.com.
-A family tree is the best way to organise your family history research.
+This tutorial is designed to help you easily build your family tree on Ancestry.
+A family tree is the best way to organize your family history research.
 Whether you're new to family history or an expert genealogist, an Ancestry Member Tree has many advantages: